DayvonAllen/new-docker-master-cheatsheet/commands.md

 ## Getting a Shell Inside Containers: No Need for SSH
 - `docker container run -help`
-- `docker container run -it --name proxy <container_name> bash` - start a container interactively with a bash shell inside the container
+- `docker container run -it --name proxy <image_name> bash` - start a container interactively with a bash shell inside the container
 - `docker container ls`
 - `docker container ls -a`
 - `docker container run -it --name ubuntu ubuntu`